+5. Brief description of the vehicle type as regards its structure, dimensions, lines and constituent materials

+5.1.
+Description of the protective system installed in the vehicle

 5.2.
 Description of interior arrangements or fittings that might affect the tests

 5.3.
-Location of the electric power source
+Location of the electrical power source

-6. Site of engine: forward/rear/central 2 /
+6. Site of engine: forward/rear/central ^{2/}

-7. Drive: front-wheel:rear-wheel 2 /
+7. Drive: front-wheel: rear-wheel ^{2/}

-8. Mass of vehicle submitted for testing: Front axle: Rear axle: Total:
+8. Mass of vehicle submitted for testing:

+Front axle:

+Rear axle:

+Total:

 9. Vehicle submitted for approval on

-10. Technical Service responsible for conducting approval tests
+10. Technical service responsible for conducting approval tests

 11. Date of report issued by that service

 12. Number of report issued by that service

-13. Approval granted/refused/extended/withdrawn 2 /
+13. Approval granted/refused/extended/withdrawn ^{2/}

 14. Position of approval mark on vehicle

 15. Place

 16. Date

 17. Signature

-18. The following documents, bearing the approval number shown above, are annexed to this communication: (Photographs and/or diagrams and drawings permitting the basic identification of the type(s) of vehicle and its possible variants which are covered by the approval)
+18. The following documents, bearing the approval number shown above, are annexed to this communication:

+(Photographs and/or diagrams and drawings permitting the basic identification of the type(s) of vehicle and its possible variants which are covered by the approval)